ibexa/documentation-user/docs/shop_administration/customer_portal.md

 # Customer Portal account [[% include 'snippets/experience_badge.md' %]]

 Customer Portal allows you to create and manage your business account.
-With this feature, you can easily edit your organization information, invite and view members and check your order history.
+With this feature, you can edit your organization information, invite and view members and check your order history.

 ![Customer Portal Dashboard](img/cp_dashboard_customer_portal.png)